vale981/devicegen_std/tutorials/devicegen_tutorial.md

 ## Briefing

-The aim of this tutorial is to demonstrate how the devicegen can be used to accelerate the generation of meshes appropriate for modelling semiconductor nanodevices.
+The aim of this tutorial is to demonstrate how the devicegen_std can be used to accelerate the generation of meshes appropriate for modelling semiconductor nanodevices.
 Here, the demonstration is made for the following gated quantum-dot system:

 ![gated_dot](./figs/gated_dot_example/device_to_build_gaas.png)